 The Ballroom will safely accommodate 24 participants per hour and masks are required for all staff and participants.
 All gear will be thoroughly sanitized by the latest technology, Clean Box, which sanitizes and eradicates up to 99.9%of bacteria, viruses, and fungi in one minute.
 All participants will receive a fully cleaned headset upon each new use.
 For more information, visit www.cleanboxtech.com.

 The Museum and Film Center have also partnered again with Joshua Alan Young and his team at Reflective.
 Reflective is a New York and Portland-based immersive studio specializing in custom development for all things related to virtual and augmented reality.
 They are part of the core team producing Venice VR Expanded in Portland.
 Additionally, the Museum has received support from HTC Vive, who has generously donated VR headsets for the festival.

 How does it work?

-Participants will purchase tickets in one-hour increments online, and select from 39 different virtual-reality experiences.
-Audiences will also need to select one headset to see the work in during each viewing experience, to keep COVID-19 safety measures in place.
+Participants will purchase tickets in one-hour increments online, and select from 35 different virtual-reality experiences.
+Participants will also need to select one headset for the duration of the viewing experience.
 Learn more about the headsets below.

 Viewers will have 50 minutes to watch projects and participate in them.
 We allow for five minutes to enter and don the headset, as well as 5 minutes to exit safely.

-IMPORTANT: Participants will be asked to familiarize themselves with the projects they want to see BEFORE arriving at the exhibition so that they’re able to experience as much work as they can.
-Please explore our list of experiences and descriptions, and check back for suggested playlists of VR experiences curated by the Museum and Film Center.
+IMPORTANT: Participants will be asked to familiarize themselves with the projects they want to see BEFORE arriving at the exhibition so that they’re able to maximize their experience.
+Full descriptions will be available here on this webpage in mid-August.